syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-JSON-Conversion.md

   //Active worksheet
   IWorksheet worksheet = workbook.Worksheets[0];

+  //Saves the worksheet to a JSON file, as schema by default workbook.SaveAsJson("Excel-To-JSON-as-schema-default.json", worksheet);

-  //Saves the worksheet to a JSON file workbook.SaveAsJson("Excel-To-JSON.json", worksheet);
+  //Saves the worksheet to a JSON file as schema workbook.SaveAsJson("Excel-To-JSON-as-schema-default.json", worksheet, true);

+  //Saves the worksheet to a JSON filestream, as schema by default FileStream stream = new FileStream("Excel-To-JSON-filestream-as-schema-default.json", FileMode.Create);
+  workbook.SaveAsJson("stream", worksheet);

+  //Saves the worksheet to a JSON filestream as schema FileStream stream1 = new FileStream("Excel-To-JSON-filestream-as-schema.json", FileMode.Create);
+  workbook.SaveAsJson(stream1, worksheet, true);
 }
 {% endhighlight %}